arminbro/generate-react-cli/readme.md

   npx generate-react-cli component BoxLayout --type=layout
 ```

-You can also pass the same [options](#options) to your custom component types as you would for the default component.
+You can also pass the same [options](#options) to your custom component types as you would for the default component type.

 ### Custom component Templates

-You can also create your own custom templates that Generate React CLI can use instead of the built-in templates that come with it.
+You can also create your own custom templates that GRC can use instead of the built-in templates that come with it.
 We hope this will provide more flexibility for your components that you want to generate.

 There is an optional `customTemplates` object that you can pass to the `component.default` or any of your custom component types within your **generate-react-cli.json** config file.